hotwheelsandhighheels/hotwheelsandhighheels.github.io/About.md

 # About

 ## The Wheel
-A toddler plays with toy cars in grandma's closet
-using shoes with heels as inclines
+A toddler plays with toy cars in grandma's closet using shoes with heels as inclines

+I am interested in memory work and interviewing memory workers

-Interviews will be solicited
-but if you fit the vibe, _crash into me_
+Interviews will be solicited but if you fit the vibe, _crash into me_

 ## The Vibe
 Millennial, as in epoch-forming